40 years of history

 2020: The Covid crisis

-The Covid crisis is hitting our project countries hard and calls for more extensive aid measures.
-Through increased efforts and partnerships, JAM was able to reach 3.9 million people with aid in 2020.
+The COVID-19 pandemic hit JAM’s project countries hard, requiring significantly expanded relief efforts.
+Through increased commitment and strengthened partnerships, JAM was able to provide aid to 3.9 million people in 2020.

 2020